 5. Diminish Health Risks.
 Pools are enjoyable, but they’re also filled with potential health risks.
 These risks not only come from other people, but also from organic material like decaying leaves, bird droppings, rain water tainted with fungi, or dead insects and organisms.
-Pool surface maintenance techniques such as skimming and skimmer cleansing help remove decaying organisms from your pool.
+Pool surface maintenance techniques such as skimming and skimmer cleansing with chlorine help remove decaying organisms from your pool.
 Additionally, proper chlorination and disinfectants are important to decrease health hazards from swim diapers and others pool waste.

 As pool plaster ages, the surface may potentially cut, scrape, or scratch your skin.
 Pool finish maintenance products add tiny pebbles, stones, and other products to not only improve the look, but also increase the lifespan of your pool’s finish.
 Pool finish maintenance with these aggregate products can increase the time to your next remodel by five or more years.